bigredjoe/bigredjoe.github.io/_posts/2020-09-27-welcome-to-jekyll.markdown

 ---
 layout: post
 title: "Posts Here"
 date: 2020-09-27 15:08:18 -0500
 categories:
 ---

-I haven't written anything else, but I hope too soon.
+I haven't written anything else, but I hope soon.
 See you then!